UBC-MDS/noaastnr/README.md

 and provides access to weather data from land-based weather stations within the US and around the world ([Land-Based Station Data](https://www.ncdc.noaa.gov/data-access/land-based-station-data)).
-One method for accessing these data is through a publically accessible FTP site.
+One method for accessing these data is through a publicly accessible FTP site.
 This package allows users to easily download data from a given station for a given year, extract several key weather parameters from the raw data files, and visualize the variation in these parameters over time.
 The weather parameters that are extracted with this package are: